Maratha Navy: Under Sambhaji Maharaj

 The Maratha Navy fought many battles during Sambhaji Maharaj's reign from 1680 to 1689.
-Mainak Bhandari, Darya sarang and Daulat Khan were the admirals of the Maratha Navy in Sambhaji's reign.
+Maynak Bhandari, Darya sarang and Daulat Khan were the admirals of the Maratha Navy in Sambhaji's reign.

-In the years 1678–79, Shivaji Maharaj started to build the naval forts of Khanderi and Colaba near Mumbai to check the alliance between the Siddis of Janjira and the English East India Company.
-The construction of these forts were incomplete at the time of Shivaji Maharaj's death in April 1680.
-Sambhaji succeeded him and immediately completed the remaining construction on these forts.
-Sambhaji fortified these positions as his strongholds.

-The Siddis of Janjira started to raid Maratha villages in Konkan under the guidance of Aurangzeb in the year 1681.
-Aurangzeb had planned to surround Sambhaji Maharajs's Maratha kingdom from all sides hence he ordered his subordinate Siddi to raid Maratha territories.
-Sambhaji Maharaj was furious upon hearing this but also knew the strategic importance of Janjira Fort.
-He wanted to capture Janjira to dominate trade in the Arabian Sea.
-Sambhaji decided to punish the Siddis and capture Janjira in late 1681.
-Sambhaji launched an amphibious siege on Janjira with 20,000 soldiers from the army and navy, commanding the force personally.
+The Siddis of Janjira formed an alliance with Aurangzeb and started to raid Maratha villages in Konkanin 1681.
+Aurangzeb had planned to blockade Sambhaji's territories from all sides and raids by the Siddis was part of that strategy.
+On his part, Sambhaji wanted to capture the strategically important fort of Janjira to dominate trade in the Arabian Sea.In late 1681, Sambhaji launched an amphibious siege on Janjira with 20,000 soldiers from the army and navy, commanding the force personally.
 Sambhaji planned to win the fort by deceiving Siddi.
 He sent a party led by senior Maratha Commander Kondaji Farzand to Siddi under the pretext of a fake quarrel with him.
-The real plan was that Kondaji and his men would explode the gunpowder storage in the fort causing a great loss of soldiers, collapsing the walls and causing panic so that Maratha forces on shore would be able to attack and capture the shell-shocked fort.
-However, Siddi learned of the plan from one of the female party members and he executed the party members along with Kondaji Farzand.
-Only two members of the party managed to make it back to shore to Sambhaji's camp.